Mingle the Mouse

 Should never draw a crowd

-A tabby cat did give him chase
+The tabby cat did give him chase

-Beating not young Mingle's pace
+But could not beat young Mingle's pace

 The weary cat did turn away